peak8/rhubarb-pi/KIOSK-SETUP.md

     export KIOSK_URL=http://172.16.10.2:6769/app
     ```

-    172.16.10.2 is the static IP address on the docker blueberrypi network which is assigned to the main kiosk app.
+    172.16.10.2 is the static IP address on the docker rhubarbpi network which is assigned to the main kiosk app.
 See DOCKER-COMPOSE-SERVICE.md for more details.

 5. Start the X server on boot